vivesweb/cli-graph-ml/README.md

  *example.php* -> **example file**

+  # NOTE ABOUT OUTLIER FACTOR:
+ The class hass a variable with the outlier_factor.
+Normally 3 is used.
+If you wan to use other factor, change here:

+         private $outlier_factor = 3;

  # INSTALLATION:
  A lot of easy :smiley:.
 It is written in PURE PHP.
 Only need to include the files.
 Tested on basic PHP installation